-There are various reasons why parents choose to homeschool their kids instead of sending them to conventional schools.
+There are various pros and cons as to why parents choose to homeschool their kids instead of sending them to conventional schools.

 They want to keep their kids away from some negative school environment such as peer pressure and bullying.

 They need to homeschool their kids because the parents are OFWs.
 Oftentimes they want to bring with them their children while they work or travel abroad.
 Based on our experience.

 They want quality education for their kids.
-They probably think that a classroom with a ratio of 35 students to 1 teacher will not be able to give the kind of quality education they wanted.
+They probably think that a classroom with a ratio of 35 students to 1 teacher will not give the kind of quality education they wanted.

 The child has special needs that a traditional school system will not be able to provide.

 Parents want personalized education for their kids to help them learn in their own way and pace.
 Unlike in traditional schools where teachers move to new topics even though some students are having a hard time catching up with the lessons.

 Also, in most cases, the traditional system is standardized.
 Children’s performance is assessed based on sets of questionnaires and ranked them based on their scores.
 Those who got lower scores may develop low self-esteem.
 The worst is it can cause depression.

 Parents just want to do hands-on when it comes to teaching their kids everything they need to know from academics, religion, and culture.

-There are probably more reasons that are I was not aware of and not able to mention such as tuition fees and reviews per school.
+There are probably more reasons that I was not aware of and not able to mention such as tuition fees and reviews per school.